Measurity/AddModSupportMSStoreSubnautica/README.md

 # Add Mod Support MSStore Subnautica

+ARCHIVED: Subnautica will be removed from MS Store so this tool is no longer needed (and wasn't working anymore).

 This tool dumps the Subnautica files from the restricted MS Store packaging system to another directory where it can be modded.

 ## Credits